-An adjective is a word which qualifies a noun or a pronoun.
+An adjective is a word that qualifies a noun or a pronoun.
 An adjective can be used in two ways:

 (1) Attributively: She is a good teacher.
 (Adjective is before noun)